(Disclaimer: This post may contain affiliate links, which means we may receive a small commission at no extra cost to you.)

 3. CLIFF JUMPING AT AMMOUDI BAY

-If you’re up for an adventure, you have got to go cliff jumping at Ammoudi bay in Oia.
-It was a bit confusing to find but you will see large brown stairs that lead all the way to the ocean, take those.
+If you’re up for an adventure, you have got to go cliff jumping at Ammoudi Bay in Oia.
+It was a bit confusing to find but you will see large brown stairs that lead to the ocean, take those.

 4. WATCH THE SUNSET IN OIA